-The Kaska Dena is ready to develop a new relationship with the provincial government.
-This is a relationship committed to the reconciliation of Aboriginal and Crown titles and jurisdiction, and a concurrence to develop and implement government-to-government agreements based on respect, recognition, and accommodation of Aboriginal rights and title.
+The Kaska Dena are ready to develop a new relationship with the provincial government.
+This is a relationship committed to the reconciliation of Aboriginal and asserted Crown titles and jurisdiction, and a concurrence to develop and implement government-to-government agreements based on respect, recognition, and accommodation of Aboriginal rights and title.
 These rights have been accepted by Canada and the British Columbia Government, and are protected under the Constitution Act (1982).
-This new relationship with government will need to move to collaborative management approaches that speak to shared management including planning, land protection, implementation, monitoring, resource and revenue-sharing and capacity benefits.
+This new relationship with government will need to move to collaborative management approaches that speak to shared management including planning, land protection, implementation, monitoring, revenue-sharing and capacity benefits.

-The new relationship for resource development encourages the natural resource industries to engage the Kwadacha Nation early in the process to seek common understandings, and to develop Impact Benefit Agreements that provide economic, capacity and community benefits.
+The new relationship for resource development encourages the natural resource industries to engage the Kaska Dena early in the process to seek common understandings, and to develop Impact Benefit Agreements that provide economic, capacity and community benefits.

-To accomplish this new relationship, natural resource development, land management, industry, and government have accepted that we have a relationship to the land that is important to our culture and maintenance of communities, governance, and economy.
-They have accepted that we have aboriginal interests and title within our traditional territory.
-This can be achieved by recognizing us as land stewards with shared decision making on the type and pace of development.
+Natural resource industries and government have accepted that we have a relationship to the land that is of paramount importance to our culture, our communities, our governance, and our economy.
+Government and Industry have accepted that we have aboriginal interests and title within our traditional territory.
+Accomplishing our new relationship can be achieved by also accepting and recognizing Kaska Dena as land stewards, engaged in shared decision making regarding land and resource development in our traditional territory.

-Resource development will be consistent with the Kwadacha Land Use Plan, which is a Kaska Dena plan.
-The plan is based on the best science available, traditional knowledge and Kwadacha community direction.
+Resource development will be consistent with the North-Liard Land Use Plan, which is a Kaska Dena plan.
+The plan is based on the best science available, traditional knowledge and Kaska community direction.
 The planning process has identified lands for protection and special management, and provided a defined land base for the Kaska Dena, Province of British Columbia, and industry.